gnebbia/gnu_linux_appunti/README.md

 * ext4: overhead maggiore, dovrebbe funzionare sulle versioni più recenti ed alcuni dicono che nonostante abbiamo overhead maggiore, avere ext4 velocizzi il boot

+### Altri Esempi Pratici di Partizionamento

+#### UEFI+GPT (Option 1: Boot and Home on Different Partitions)

+There will be 1.00 MiB of empty space at the beginning of the disk and 1.00 MiB at the end of the disk.
+*   /dev/sda1
+    Size: 512 MiB
+    File system: FAT32
+    Flags: boot & esp
+    Code: EF00
+    Label: ESP
+    Mount point: /boot/efi

+*   /dev/sda2
+    Size: 16 GiB for a computer with 16 GiB of RAM* File system: linux-swap
+    Flags: None
+    Code: 8200
+    Label: SWAP
+    Mount point: None

+*   /dev/sda3
+    Size: 512 MiB
+    File system: ext2
+    Flags: None
+    Code: 8300
+    Label: BOOT
+    Mount point: /boot Therefore /boot/grub/ will be on this partition if you use GRUB.

+*   /dev/sda4
+    Size: e.g. 64 GiB (128 GiB if the drive is big) File system: ext4
+    Flags: None
+    Code: 8300
+    Label: ROOT
+    Mount point: / (root)

+*   /dev/sda5
+    Size: 1.00 MiB less than the remaining disk space File system: ext4
+    Flags: None
+    Code: 8300
+    Label: HOME
+    Mount point: /home

+#### UEFI+GPT (Option 2: Only Home on Different Partition)

+You could use this scheme if you are not interested in having /boot on its own partition.

+There will be 1.00 MiB of empty space at the beginning of the disk and 1.00 MiB at the end of the disk.
+*   /dev/sda1
+    Size: 512 MiB
+    File system: FAT32
+    Flags: boot & esp
+    Code: EF00
+    Label: ESP
+    Mount point: /boot/efi

+*   /dev/sda2
+    Size: 16 GiB for a computer with 16 GiB of RAM* File system: linux-swap
+    Flags: None
+    Code: 8200
+    Label: SWAP
+    Mount point: None

+*   /dev/sda3
+    Size: e.g. 64 GiB (128 GiB if the drive is big) File system: ext4
+    Flags: None
+    Code: 8300
+    Label: ROOT
+    Mount point: / (root)

+*   /dev/sda4
+    Size: 1.00 MiB less than the remaining disk space File system: ext4
+    Flags: None
+    Code: 8300
+    Label: HOME
+    Mount point: /home

+#### UEFI+GPT (Option 3: Everything on a Single Partition)

+You could use this scheme if you are not interested in having /boot and /home on their own partitions.

+There will be 1.00 MiB of empty space at the beginning of the disk and 1.00 MiB at the end of the disk.
+*   /dev/sda1
+    Size: 512 MiB
+    File system: FAT32
+    Flags: boot & esp
+    Code: EF00
+    Label: ESP
+    Mount point: /boot/efi

+*   /dev/sda2
+    Size: 16 GiB for a computer with 16 GiB of RAM* File system: linux-swap
+    Flags: None
+    Code: 8200
+    Label: SWAP
+    Mount point: None

+*   /dev/sda3
+    Size: 1.00 MiB less than the remaining disk space File system: ext4
+    Flags: None
+    Code: 8300
+    Label: ROOT
+    Mount point: / (root)

+#### BIOS+GPT (Option 1: Boot and Home on Different Partitions)

+You could use this scheme if you are not interested in having /boot and /home on their own partitions.

+There will be 1.00 MiB of empty space at the beginning of the disk and 1.00 MiB at the end of the disk.
+*   /dev/sda1
+    Size: 1 MiB
+    File system: Unformatted
+    Flags: bios_grub
+    Code: EF02
+    Label: Not Applicable
+    Mount point: Not Applicable

+*   /dev/sda2
+    Size: 512 MiB
+    File system: ext2
+    Flags: None
+    Code: 8300
+    Label: BOOT
+    Mount point: /boot

+*   /dev/sda3
+    Size: 16 GiB for a computer with 16 GiB of RAM* File system: linux-swap
+    Flags: None
+    Code: 8200
+    Label: SWAP
+    Mount point: None

+*   /dev/sda4
+    Size: e.g. 64 GiB (128 GiB if the drive is big) File system: ext4
+    Flags: None
+    Code: 8300
+    Label: ROOT
+    Mount point: / (root)

+*   /dev/sda5
+    Size: 1.00 MiB less than the remaining disk space File system: ext4
+    Flags: None
+    Code: 8300
+    Label: HOME
+    Mount point: /home

+#### BIOS+GPT (Option 2: Only Home on a Different Partition)

+You could use this scheme if you are not interested in having /boot on its own partition.

+There will be 1.00 MiB of empty space at the beginning of the disk and 1.00 MiB at the end of the disk.
+*   /dev/sda1
+    Size: 1 MiB
+    File system: Unformatted
+    Flags: bios_grub
+    Code: EF02
+    Label: Not Applicable
+    Mount point: Not Applicable

+*   /dev/sda2
+    Size: 16 GiB for a computer with 16 GiB of RAM* File system: linux-swap
+    Flags: None
+    Code: 8200
+    Label: SWAP
+    Mount point: None

+*   /dev/sda3
+    Size: e.g. 64 GiB (128 GiB if the drive is big) File system: ext4
+    Flags: None
+    Code: 8300
+    Label: ROOT
+    Mount point: / (root)

+*   /dev/sda4
+    Size: 1.00 MiB less than the remaining disk space File system: ext4
+    Flags: None
+    Code: 8300
+    Label: HOME
+    Mount point: /home

+#### BIOS+GPT (Option 3: Everything on a Single Partition)

+You could use this scheme if you are not interested in having /boot and /home on their own partitions.

+There will be 1.00 MiB of empty space at the beginning of the disk and 1.00 MiB at the end of the disk.
+*   /dev/sda1
+    Size: 1 MiB
+    File system: Unformatted
+    Flags: bios_grub
+    Code: EF02
+    Label: Not Applicable
+    Mount point: Not Applicable

+*   /dev/sda2
+    Size: 16 GiB for a computer with 16 GiB of RAM* File system: linux-swap
+    Flags: None
+    Code: 8200
+    Label: SWAP
+    Mount point: None

+*   /dev/sda3
+    Size: 1.00 MiB less than the remaining disk space File system: ext4
+    Flags: None
+    Code: 8300
+    Label: HOME
+    Mount point: / (root)

+#### BIOS+MBR (Option 1: Boot and Home on Different Partitions)

+You could use this scheme if you are not interested in having /boot and /home on their own partitions.

+There will be 1.00 MiB of empty space at the beginning of the disk.
+*   /dev/sda1
+    Size: 512 MiB
+    Type: Primary
+    File system: ext2
+    Flags: boot
+    Label: BOOT
+    Mount point: /boot

+*   /dev/sda2
+    Size: 16 GiB for a computer with 16 GiB of RAM*
+    Type: Primary
+    File system: linux-swap
+    Flags: None
+    Label: SWAP
+    Mount point: None

+*   /dev/sda3
+    Size: e.g. 64 GiB (128 GiB if the drive is big)
+    Type: Primary
+    File system: ext4
+    Flags: None
+    Label: ROOT
+    Mount point: / (root)

+*   /dev/sda4
+    Size: remaining disk space
+    Type: Primary
+    File system: ext4
+    Flags: None
+    Label: HOME
+    Mount point: /home

+#### BIOS+MBR (Option 2: Only Home on a Different Partition)

+You could use this scheme if you are not interested in having /boot on its own partition.

+There will be 1.00 MiB of empty space at the beginning of the disk.
+*   /dev/sda1
+    Size: 16 GiB for a computer with 16 GiB of RAM*
+    Type: Primary
+    File system: linux-swap
+    Flags: None
+    Label: SWAP
+    Mount point: None

+*   /dev/sda2
+    Size: e.g. 64 GiB (128 GiB if the drive is big)
+    Type: Primary
+    File system: ext4
+    Flags: boot
+    Label: ROOT
+    Mount point: / (root)

+*   /dev/sda3
+    Size: remaining disk space
+    Type: Primary
+    File system: ext4
+    Flags: None
+    Label: HOME
+    Mount point: /home

+#### BIOS+MBR (Option 3: Everything on a Single Partition)

+You could use this scheme if you are not interested in having /boot and /home on their own partitions.

+There will be 1.00 MiB of empty space at the beginning of the disk.
+*   /dev/sda1
+    Size: 16 GiB for a computer with 16 GiB of RAM*
+    Type: Primary
+    File system: linux-swap
+    Flags: None
+    Label: SWAP
+    Mount point: None

+*   /dev/sda2
+    Size: remaining disk space
+    Type: Primary
+    File system: ext4
+    Flags: boot
+    Label: HOME
+    Mount point: / (root)

+#### BIOS+MBR (Option 4: More than 4 Partitions)

+If you want to have more than four partitions — let’s say you wanted to have a separate NTFS partition, for example — you would need to use an Extended Partition.

+There will be 1.00 MiB of empty space at the beginning of the disk.

+*   /dev/sda1
+    Size: 512 MiB
+    Type: Primary
+    File system: ext2
+    Flags: boot
+    Label: BOOT
+    Mount point: /boot

+*   /dev/sda2
+    Size: 16 GiB for a computer with 16 GiB of RAM*
+    Type: Primary
+    File system: linux-swap
+    Flags: None
+    Label: SWAP
+    Mount point: None

+*   /dev/sda3
+    Size: Remainder of disk
+    Type: Extended
+    File system: Not applicable
+    Flags: None
+    Label: Not applicable
+    Mount point: Not applicable

+*   /dev/sda4
+    Will not exist

+*   /dev/sda5
+    Size: e.g. 128GiB
+    Type: Logical
+    File system: ext4
+    Flags: None
+    Label: ROOT
+    Mount point: / (root)

+*   /dev/sda6
+    Size: e.g. 256GiB
+    Type: Logical
+    File system: ext4
+    Flags: None
+    Label: HOME
+    Mount point: /home

+*   /dev/sda7
+    Size: remaining space on the disk
+    Type: Logical
+    File system: NTFS
+    Flags: None
+    Label: NTFS
+    Mount point: /media/NTFS

 ### Partizioni Separate vs Partizione Unica